ThisJustZack/dotfiles/README.md

 ```bash
 hostnamectl set-hostname wsl --pretty
 ```
+> [!IMPORTANT]
-- It is assumed that systemd is enabled on the system.
+> It is assumed that systemd is enabled on the system.
 To enable it in WSL, follow this [guide](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/#how-can-you-get-systemd-on-your-machine).

 ### *MacOS*